shellm-org/template/docs/work.md

 shows a new `0.5.1` entry in the changelog, you must release this exact same version with `make release version=0.5.1`.

+TODO: Add a release task to the Makefile.

 The `release` action does several things, in this order:

 - Stage the changelog file (`CHANGELOG.md`)